-- Reasonable steps may include: - " Telephone calls to all known contacts (local/international) - " Emails to parents/quardians - " Contact with other schools where siblings may be registered. - " Enquiries to friends, neighbours etc. through school contacts.
+Reasonable steps may include:

+- " Telephone calls to all known contacts (local/international) - " Emails to parents/guardians - " Contact with other schools where siblings may be registered. - " Enquiries to friends, neighbours etc. through school contacts.

-15. BEHAVIOUR MANAGEMENT
+16. BEHAVIOUR MANAGEMENT

 Every school in the GEMS network must have a specific Behaviour Policy that is reviewed and ratified by the school SLT/LAB annually.
-Employees must have access to this document through a common ICT drive and be inducted in its relevance through induction and orientation.
+Employees must have access to this document and be inducted in its relevance through induction and orientation.
 Any staff members with pastoral or supervisory support for children who present with challenging behaviour have a responsibility to work with individual SLTs to establish relevant training for themselves and the whole school staff team, seeking further advice and guidance from the GEMS Corporate Head of Inclusion where necessary.

 Individual employees have a responsibility to ensure they familisarise themselves with the relevant Behaviour Policy for the school they work in.
-Failure to adhere to this policy could result in disciplinary action.
+Failure to adhere to this Policy could result in disciplinary action.

-16. ONLINE SAFETY
+17. ONLINE SAFETY

 All schools should have an Online Safety Policy which includes appropriate filtering and monitoring on school devices and school networks.
-The policy should give clear direction on the use of mobile and smart technology in school.
+The Policy should give clear direction on the use of mobile and smart technology in school.

 Online communication between staff and children should not happen other than for the purposes of coordinating an aspect of education.
 All communications should be made on school devices through GEMS approved mail servers.
 All communications should be available on request to the SLT team of the specific school or service.
 For further information, please see GEMSNET Policies & Documents - Safer Working Practice Guidance.
+(GEMS employee access only)

-Youth Produced Sexual Imagery (Sexting/sending nudes) See Appendix C - Child Protection Procedures for detailed information
+See Youth Produced Sexual Imagery APPENDIX C - Child Protection Procedures for detailed information.